chenkovsky/LuceneBench/README.md

 While there are many benchmark results published, they all vary depending on
 * number of documents,
 * size of document,
-* number of parallel users
+* number of parallel users,
 * number of keywords per query,
 * hardware (Processor, RAM, SSD type),
 * search software version,